 Action Items

 Participants can assign each other action items for accountability.
-Action items automatically follow participants into future meetings until they are marked complete, and action items also appear in a nifty to-do list on each user's homepage.
+Action items automatically follow participants into future meetings until they are marked complete.
+Action items will also appear in a nifty to-do list on each user's homepage.

 Notes and Attachments